Developing Solutions That Benefit the Social Sector

-The Code for Good Hackathon brings together university students and the firm’s employees who are passionate about technology and making a difference.
-These hackathons take place in cities around the world, benefitting local and global change-making organizations from the surrounding communities.
+The Code for Good brings together university students and the firm’s employees who are passionate about technology and making a difference.
+These events take place in cities around the world, benefitting local and global change-making organizations from the surrounding communities.

 The two-day competitions run overnight, with students coding in teams and racing against the clock and each other to come up with creative technological solutions to real challenges faced by nonprofits.
 The students’ innovative ideas are developed into working prototypes with the support of JPMorgan Chase technologists who work directly with the students, serving as mentors and subject matter experts.

 In 2015, Code for Good is being held in seven locations around the world: Mumbai, Bangalore, Ohio, New York, Delaware, London, and Glasgow.
 Dozens of socially-focused organizations will benefit from the students’ creativity and technical skills.
 “I would recommend Code for Good to any non-profit,” says Matthew Hassett from the Center for NYC Neighborhoods, who participated in the 2013 and 2014 Code for Good Challenges in New York.
 “It’s amazing how quickly the students think up new solutions for the challenges we're tackling.
 It's helping us keep homeownership affordable in New York.”
 Many students agreed that the Code for Good Challenge is “the best coding event” they’ve ever attended and that they loved the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”

 After Code for Good is over, Technology for Social Good is committed to finishing the solutions that are started.
 While most results from coding challenges end up on a “digital shelf,” the Force for Good program builds upon these prototypes and ideas to fully develop usable and impactful solutions.
 To learn more about the Force for Good program, please read more below.